pyOpenSci/software-peer-review/appendices/templates.md

 <IF JOSS SUBMISSION/>

-All --if you have any feedback for us about the review process please feel free to share it here.
+All -- if you have any feedback for us about the review process please feel free to share it here.
 We are always looking to improve our process and our documentation in the [contributing-guide](https://www.pyopensci.org/contributing-guide).
 I know things were very slow this round and that is absolutely because of me.
 I appreciate your patience.
 We have also been updating our documentation to improve the process so all feedback is appreciated!
 ```

 ## Generic new member template